animal-tree/BrokenWisdoms-NewDraft/1-Sam.md

         - Psychosis, and Rochester General Hospital (RGH)
           - Christmas, 2018
           - Swallowing my tongue
-          - Kundalini risen, perhaps jammed, and how I was convinced
+          - Kundalini risen/jammed, and what convinced me
           - Discharge from RGH
         - The unsampled world at Clover St.
         - University of Rochester Medicine